 #3 Choosing a Partner

 The next step is to choose a trusted partner you can delegate the work to.
-There are numerous software development companies out there, and selecting one requires some effort.
+There are numerous software development and IT services companies out there, and selecting one requires some effort.
 Further down the line, we’ll provide you with more practical tips on how to pick a reliable company to collaborate with.

 Once you’ve chosen a trusted partner, you can finally sign a contract.
 Don’t forget to encompass such vital documents as Service Level Agreement, Software Requirements and Specifications, and Non-Disclosure Agreement.

 Here, the collaboration on your software solution takes full speed.
 An experienced project management team will lead you through the entire process — from business analysis to the implementation, testing and deployment, guiding you at every stage.

 Ideally, the partnership doesn’t end after the product launch.
 Based on the agreements, your vendor will keep supporting implemented software solutions and work on the improvements if needed.